liuyehcf/BlogSource/_posts/Spring-AOP-源码剖析.md

 			Object target = null;
 			try {
 				if (this.advised.exposeProxy) {
-					// Make invocation available if necessary.
+					//Make invocation available if necessary.
 					oldProxy = AopContext.setCurrentProxy(proxy);
 					setProxyContext = true;
 				}
-				// May be null.
+				//May be null.
 Get as late as possible to minimize the time we
-				// "own" the target, in case it comes from a pool... target = getTarget();
+				//"own" the target, in case it comes from a pool... target = getTarget();
 				if (target != null) {
 					targetClass = target.getClass();
 				}

-				// 获取拦截器调用链
+				//获取拦截器调用链
 				List<Object> chain = this.advised.getInterceptorsAndDynamicInterceptionAdvice(method, targetClass);
 				Object retVal;
-				// Check whether we only have one InvokerInterceptor: that is,
+				//Check whether we only have one InvokerInterceptor: that is,
-				// no real advice, but just reflective invocation of the target.
+				//no real advice, but just reflective invocation of the target.
-				// 当拦截器调用链为空时，不织入增强，直接调用目标方法
+				//当拦截器调用链为空时，不织入增强，直接调用目标方法
 				if (chain.isEmpty() && Modifier.isPublic(method.getModifiers())) {
-					// We can skip creating a MethodInvocation: just invoke the target directly.
+					//We can skip creating a MethodInvocation: just invoke the target directly.
-					// Note that the final invoker must be an InvokerInterceptor, so we know
+					//Note that the final invoker must be an InvokerInterceptor, so we know
-					// it does nothing but a reflective operation on the target, and no hot
+					//it does nothing but a reflective operation on the target, and no hot
-					// swapping or fancy proxying.
+					//swapping or fancy proxying.
 					Object[] argsToUse = AopProxyUtils.adaptArgumentsIfNecessary(method, args);
 					retVal = methodProxy.invoke(target, argsToUse);
 				}
 				else {
-					// We need to create a method invocation...
+					//We need to create a method invocation...
-					// 否则创建一个Joinpoint来织入增强
+					//否则创建一个Joinpoint来织入增强
 					retVal = new CglibMethodInvocation(proxy, target, method, args, targetClass, chain, methodProxy).proceed();
 				}
 				retVal = processReturnType(proxy, target, method, retVal);